sverch/shaunverch.com/_posts/2023-01-01-can-the-cloud-be-butter.markdown

 plugin for transparent encryption on Kubernetes](https://docs.cilium.io/en/v1.12/gettingstarted/encryption-wireguard/), but I already told you, I don't want Kubernetes on my toast.
 Get outta here.

+I think there's some way to do this, but I don't have that rube goldberg machine handy at the moment.

 ## Why?